bravoalpha79/MindGym/testing.md

 ## Automated testing

-Automated testing of Javascript has been performed using [Jasmine](https://jasmine.github.io/index.html) framework. [jasmine-jquery](https://www.npmjs.com/package/jasmine-jquery) was added to Jasmine as jQuery was also used to develop the app.
+Automated testing of JavaScript has been performed using [Jasmine](https://jasmine.github.io/index.html) framework. [jasmine-jquery](https://www.npmjs.com/package/jasmine-jquery) was added to Jasmine as jQuery was also used to develop the app.

 The relevant code for Jasmine tests can be found here:
 - [HTML with Jasmine and jasmine-jquery scripts](https://github.com/bravoalpha79/MindGym/blob/master/assets/jasmine-testing/test.html);
 - [Jasmine specifications file](https://github.com/bravoalpha79/MindGym/blob/master/assets/jasmine-testing/spec/mindGymSpec.js)